 Lebanon Travel Warning

 The potential for death or injury in Lebanon exists in particular because of the frequency of terrorist bombing attacks throughout the country.
-Many of the attacks have targeted specific individuals or venues, but nearly all cases have resulted in death and injuries to passersby in the vicinity.
+Many of the attacks have targeted specific individuals or venues, but nearly all cases have resulted in death and injuries to innocent bystanders.
 Although there is no evidence these attacks were directed specifically at U.S. citizens at this time, there is a real possibility of “wrong place, wrong time” harm to U.S. citizens.
 The most recent wave of bombings began in June 2013, with four bombings in Beirut and Tripoli that collectively left hundreds dead and wounded.
-In November 2013, two suicide bombers attacked the Iranian embassy, killing 23 and injuring more than 150.
-In December 2013, former Finance Minister Mohammad Chatah and six others were killed by a car bomb in downtown Beirut.
+The attacks have continued in 2014.
 On February 19, in an attack against the Iranian Cultural Center, two suicide bombers killed at least five and wounded over 30 in southern Beirut.
-On February 22 a car bomb was detonated at a check point in Hermel, killing one and wounding 14.
+On February 22, a car bomb was detonated at a check point in Hermel, killing one and wounding 14.
 On March 17, a car bomb exploded in the eastern Bekaa town of Nabi Othman, causing two deaths and more than 10 injuries.
 On June 20 a suicide bomber detonated himself at a checkpoint on the main Damascus-Beirut highway, resulting in one killed, and over 30 injured.
 On June 24 a suicide car bomb was detonated in southern Beirut after Lebanese authorities stopped the driver, killing two and wounding a dozen people at a nearby cafe.
 On June 26, a suicide bomber detonated his vest as security forces were closing in on him at a local tourist hotel in downtown Beirut, wounding three of the security forces.

 Attacks now regularly involve suicide bombers.
 Similar incidents can occur without warning.
-In addition to these attacks, there have been numerous reports in the media of Lebanese security forces disrupting other planned bombings.
+There have been numerous reports in the media of Lebanese security forces disrupting other planned bombings.
 To date, Lebanese security forces have been successful against potential suicide bombers, who have often been forced to detonate their vests or vehicles short of their targets.
-This practice of suicide bombers adds an additional element of unpredictability, since just avoiding potential target areas does not provide any guarantee from being in the wrong place at the wrong time.
+This practice of suicide bombers adds an additional element of unpredictability, since just avoiding potential target areas does not provide any protection from being in the wrong place at the wrong time.

 Extremist groups operate in Lebanon, including some such as Hizballah, the Islamic State of Iraq and the Levant (ISIL), the Abdullah Azzam Brigades (AAB), and al-Nusrah Front (ANF), that the U.S. Government has designated as terrorist organizations.
 ISIL and ANF have claimed responsibility for suicide bombings in Lebanon, and these groups are active in north Lebanon, the Bekaa Valley, and in border areas with Syria.
 U.S. citizens have been the target of terrorist attacks in Lebanon in the past, and the threat of anti-Western terrorist activity remains in Lebanon.
 U.S. citizens traveling or residing in Lebanon despite this Travel Warning should keep a low profile, assess their personal security, and vary times and routes for all required travel.
 U.S. citizens also should pay close attention to their personal security at locations where Westerners generally are known to congregate, and should avoid demonstrations and large gatherings.
 They should consider avoiding areas where bombings have taken place recently.
 The most recent Security Messages are posted on the U.S. Embassy Beirut website.